-Student teams must consist of 3–6 members and 1 adult advisor.
+Student teams must consist of no more than 6 members and 1 adult advisor.

 Each machine must consist of a minimum of 8 discernible steps not including start task or finish task.

-Every machine must start with a ball and ramp and end with turning on a light.
+Every machine must start with a ball and ramp and end with zipping a zipper.

 No electricity will be provided.
 Teams may bring a small portable power station safe for indoor use.
 No more than two items in any machine may use electrical power.